 There is a Trophy, "COREL'S ANGEL", for scoring over 10,500 points at G-Bike in more recent versions of the original game, however...

-You can exchange GP for prizes at the Wonder Square - it's the only way in FF7 of getting the "Gil Plus" materia (for 1000 GP) and "Exp Plus" materia (for 2000 GP).
+You can exchange GP for prizes at the Wonder Square - it's the only way in FFVII of getting the "Gil Plus" materia (for 1000 GP) and "Exp Plus" materia (for 2000 GP).
 You can also obtain the "Gold Ticket" Key Item here for 300 GP, rather than buying it at the entrance for 30,000 Gil.

 The Mog House game is a quick and quirky way of earning 30 GP for only 100 Gil.
 You have to feed Mog Kupo Nuts to help him fly.
 Feed 5 Kupo Nuts the first time, and 3 the second time, to win the game (Mog will do a "happy jump" when given the right number).
 Then talk to the man watching; he will give you 30 GP.

 Finally, there is a random chance of a man appearing at the top of the screen at the Gold Saucer entrance.
 You can bribe him into giving you GP at 100 Gil for 1 GP; you can spend up to 10,000 Gil at a go which would earn you 100 GP.
 The man will never stop reappearing, but the chance of him being there is only around maybe 1/5 each time you visit the entrance.
+Gold Saucer Management firmly deny any knowledge or association with the individual concerned.

 For further Gold Saucer help, I recommend Jegged.com's excellent guide.